datanav/docs/technical/wave-superoffice.rst

 ============================
-Wave to Superoffice Dataflow
+Wave to SuperOffice Dataflow
 ============================

-Generated: 2024-09-11 07:53:23
+Generated: 2024-09-11 07:57:12

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Wave to Superoffice.
+This technical document provides a detailed overview of the Sesam Talk data flow from Wave to SuperOffice.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Wave Customer person to Superoffice Person
+Wave Customer person to SuperOffice Person
 ------------------------------------------
-Every Wave Customer person will be synchronized with a Superoffice Person.
+Every Wave Customer person will be synchronized with a SuperOffice Person.

-If a matching Superoffice Person already exists, the Wave Customer person will be merged with the existing one.
+If a matching SuperOffice Person already exists, the Wave Customer person will be merged with the existing one.
-If no matching Superoffice Person is found, a new Superoffice Person will be created.
+If no matching SuperOffice Person is found, a new SuperOffice Person will be created.

-A Wave Customer person will merge with a Superoffice Person if one of the following property combinations match:
+A Wave Customer person will merge with a SuperOffice Person if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - Wave Customer person Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
    * - email
      - Emails.Value

-Once a link between a Wave Customer person and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Wave Customer person and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Wave Customer person and a Superoffice Person:
+The following properties are synchronized between a Wave Customer person and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - Wave Customer person Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - address.addressLine1
      - Address.Street.Address1
      - "string"